MicrosoftDocs/visualstudio-docs/docs/ide/find-and-fix-code-errors.md

 Common uses for breakpoints include:

-- To narrow down the source of a crash or hang, scatter breakpoints throughout and around the code of the method call you think is causing the failure.
+- To narrow down the source of a crash or unresponsive program, scatter breakpoints throughout and around the code of the method call you think is causing the failure.
 As you run code in the debugger, remove and then reset the breakpoints closer together until you find the offending line of code.
 See the next section to learn how to run code in the debugger.

 - When you introduce new code, set a breakpoint at the beginning of it, and run the code to make sure it is behaving as expected.